-- 12.7.4.1 In the event that the recovery plan is unsuccessful and an overspend is evident at the year-end, uncommitted reserves held by the IJB, in line with the reserves policy, would firstly be used to address any overspend. - 12.7.4.2 In the event that an overspend is evident following the application of reserves, the following arrangements will apply for addressing that overspend:- - 12.7.4.3 In the first complete financial year of the IJB the overspend will be met by the Party to which the spending direction for service delivery is given i.e. the Party with operational responsibility for the service. - 12.7.4.4 In future years of the IJB, either:
+- 12.7.4.1 In the event that the recovery plan is unsuccessful and an overspend is evident at the year-end, uncommitted reserves held by the IJB, in line with the reserves policy, would firstly be used to address any overspend. - 12.7.4.2 In the event that an overspend is evident following the application of reserves, the following arrangements will apply for addressing that overspend:- - 12.7.4.4 In each year in respect of any overspend, either: - a) A single Party may make an additional one-off payment to the IJB.